Macrometacorp/docs/docs/gdn.md

 Macrometa's Global Data Network (GDN) is a distributed backend for building global applications.
 The GDN offers different classes of services:

 - Storage: The GDN offers collections as a distributed backend DB, allowing you to store, retrieve, update, and delete data for powering your applications.
-- Compute: These comprise powerful workers at the edge for powering high-processing workloads.
+- Compute: These comprise powerful workers at the edge for powering processing-intensive workloads at ultra high performance and low latency.

 ## Getting Started